 Toyota led the world with the introduction of the hydrogen-powered Mirai in 2014 – a model that has spearheaded global awareness of how a clean and sustainable society built around hydrogen energy might be achieved in the future.

 Efficiency is still a critical area, and we are targeting a 30% increase in driving range through improvements to the fuel cell system and use of larger on-board hydrogen tanks.
+There are now three tanks – one long, two short – which together increase the fuel capacity by around one kilo of hydrogen compared to the current model.

 New Mirai: immediate impact